 From 2019, the annual campaigns were replaced by a nationwide intervention that was designed to reach out to schools across all of Nigeria’s 36 states and the Federal Capital Territory.
 This new intervention is evidence-based, and backed by the Harvard Medical School, Boston, USA.
 Details are available HERE.

-The OCI Foundation would strive:
+The OCI Foundation strives:

 i.
 To reach out to the less privileged, including widows, orphans and other unfortunate members of the society through donations and charity visits;